CodeKaito/3D_Portfolio/README.md

 ## Introduction
 The most impressive websites in the world use 3D graphics and animations to bring their content to life.
-Buil a ThreeJS 3D Developer Portfolio!
+Built a ThreeJS 3D Developer Portfolio!

 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
 - React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React